How to use a Non-Recoverable Draw Against Commission in your Sales Comp Plans

 How Does a Draw Work in Sales?

 Offering draws is a common practice in sales environments to motivate reps and provide them with a predictable income.
-A draw system ensures that salespeople have a consistent source of income, especially during periods of low sales.
+A draw system ensures that salespeople, irrespective of their role as a sales representative vs sales associate, have a consistent source of income, especially during periods of low sales.
 Non-recoverable draws, in particular, offer the added benefit of relieving the pressure to repay the advanced funds, allowing sales professionals to focus on their work without the burden of payback expectations.

 Recoverable vs. Non-Recoverable Draw